EsmaeilChitgar/SimpleAtmEmulator/README.md

 - It is better to use common classes in one library and then share between services, but due to the small size of this project, I  have not do that.
 - Only Get and Post requests have been used.
 - Exception managing is done only in bank-service as example.
+- Download the latest release of zipkin-server from https://zipkin.io/pages/quickstart.html .

 ## How to Start
 - Clone the project in your system directory